 - Role release and coordination of roles is a necessary part of transdisciplinary planning.

 - The importance of our role in observation, advocacy, contributions to planning and in curriculum implementation and delivery.

-- Effective program planning incorporates the child’s strengths, particular needs and individual differences.
+- Effective program planning incorporates the child’s strengths, needs and individual differences.

-- Careful observation under a variety of conditions is essential to accurate assessment an planning.
+- Careful observation under a variety of conditions is essential to accurate assessment and planning.

-- Parents are the best source of information about their child’s strengths, condition and particular needs.
+- Parents are an important source of information about their child’s strengths, condition and needs.

 - The child’s potential can be maximized when individual plans are effectively implemented and continually re-assessed and revised in consultation with the family and other professionals.

 - Observations of Children

 Means of Assessment